How do I get a library card?

-You can book a computer by clicking on Book a Library Computer or by calling the Library at (905) 793-4636.
+Computers can be booked online, by phone (905) 793-4636 or in person at any of our branch libraries.
 Please be prepared to provide your library card number.
-If you visit the library, you can book a computer using your library card at any service desk.
+If you visit one of our branch libraries, you can book a computer using your library card at any service desk.

 To book a computer online:

 - Click Book A Library Computer button on the homepage